Baseflow: Geology

 Baseflow is derived from bedrock water storage near surface valley soils and riparian zones.
 Water percolates to groundwater and then flows to a body of water.
 Baseflow depletion curve is the declining of baseflow/groundwater and soil reserves.
 The volume and rate of water moving as baseflow can be affected by macropores, micropores, and other fractured conditions in the soil and shallow geomorphic features.
 Infiltration to recharge subsurface storage increases baseflow.
 Evapotranspiration reduces baseflow because trees absorb water from the ground.
 In the fall baseflow can increase before it starts to rain because the trees drop their leaves and stop drinking as much water.
 River incision can decrease the baseflow by lowering the water table and aquifer.

 Good baseflow is connected to surface water that is located in permeable, soluble, or highly fractured bedrock.
 Bad baseflow is in crystalline or massive bedrock with minor fracturing and doesn't store water.
 Losing reaches is when the water flow decreases as it travels downstream and is fracturing deeper than surface water or in karst geology because limestone and dolomite high storage.
 Gaining reaches is when flow increases as it travels downstream.
 Gaining reaches are common in humid mountainous regions where the water table is above the surface water and the water flows from high head to low head following Darcy's law.

 Measurement

 Methods for identifying baseflow sources and residence/transit time include using solutes and tracers.
 Solutes that originate in distinct areas of the watershed can be used to source baseflow-geochemical signatures.
 Tracers may be inserted into different parts of the watershed to identify flow paths and transit times.

 Methods for summarizing baseflow from an existing streamflow record include event based low flow statistics, flow duration curve, metrics that explain proportioning of baseflow to total flow, and the baseflow recession curve which can be used on ungauged streams based on empirical relationship between watershed characteristics and baseflow at gauged sites.

 Certain parameters of baseflow, such as the mean residence time and the baseflow recession curve, can be useful in describing the mixing of waters (such as from precipitation and groundwater) and the level of groundwater contribution to streamflow in catchments.

-Baseflow separation is often used to determine what portion of a streamflow hydrograph occurs from baseflow, and what portion occurs from overland flow.
-Common methods include using isotope tracing and the software program HYSEP, among others.